by Carrie Profenno: Author, Coonie Mama & lifelong Mainer

 There will be multiple ways to contact them.

-This is another reason we recommend looking for a new kitten locally.
-Even if they aren't allowing cattery visitors, you can see that it's a real place, with real local people and local references.
+This is another reason we recommend looking for your new kitten locally.
+Even if they aren't allowing cattery visitors, you can verify that it's a real place, with real local people and local references.

 You can expect to join a waiting list.
 Adopting a purebred kitten requires time and patience!